You have two options after a previous caesarean section:

 There may be other medical reasons why you should have a caesarean section for this delivery as well.

-If there are less than 18 months between your cesarean section and your new due date, you will probably be recommended a caesarean section.
+We recommend there are at least 18 months between your caesarean section and your next delivery.
+If there are less than 18 months between your caesarean section and your new due date, you will probably be recommended a caesarean section.

 Different deliveries, different experiencesAll pregnancies and deliveries are unique.
 Some women have a good experience with their first delivery while others have a bad experience, one which they do not wish to repeat.
 One example could be worrying about a prolonged labour.

 You should have a say in the decision.
 You need to know the pros and cons and the consequences for you and your child.
 This way, you will have a clearer idea of what is best for you and your child.

 No two deliveries are alike, and no one can predict with any certainty what will happen during your next delivery.
 There are many reasons for having a cesarean section with your first child.
 Therefore some women may feel that they are giving birth for the first time once again.